-In this article, we want to teach you how to edit the Sudoers file. you can use your favorite Linux distribution like centos 7, Debian, fedora and etc, and other versions of them.
+In this article, we want to teach you to edit the Sudoers file in Linux.
+You can use your favorite Linux distribution like Centos 7, Debian, Fedora, etc, and other versions of them.
 It works the same as each other.
-Here we use Ubuntu 20.04.
+Here we use Ubuntu 20.04 to show the guide steps.

 To get root privileges there are three basic ways that you can get the privileges.